-Helmet (s): as do most members of Battle Force 2000, Thomas wears a helmet with a futuristic design.
-In addition to providing him +2 protection against physical attacks, Thomas' head gear is equipped with a visor that gives him like protected senses for his vision.
+Helmet (s): as do most members of Battle Force 2000, Dee-Jay wears a helmet with a futuristic design.
+In addition to providing his head intensity 8, or +2, protection against physical attacks, Dee-Jay's gear is equipped with a visor that gives him like Screened Senses for his vision.

-Laser Rifle (a): his main weapon, Thomas can use this powerful directed energy weapon to devastating effect.
-It can be fired to inflict his Agility +6 damage per blast, enough to give even the armored Cobra Vipers serious pause.
+Laser Rifle (a): his main weapon, Dee-Jay can use this powerful directed energy weapon to devastating effect.
+It can be fired to inflict his Agility +5 in Armor Piercing energy damage per blast, enough to give even the armored Cobra Vipers serious pause.

-the Pulverizer (i): ostensibly his 'main ride' while working with the Battle Force 2000, this vehicle is essentially a giant laser cannon mounted on a small, treaded vehicle.
-There's more to it of course, but the Pulverizer is described more fully in its own vehicular entry.
+the Pulverizer (i): ostensibly his 'main ride' while working with Battle Force 2000, this vehicle is essentially a giant laser cannon mounted on a small, treaded vehicle.
+There's more to it, of course, which is why the Pulverizer is described more fully in its own vehicular entry.

-Radio Transceiver (i): as the Force's communications expert, Thomas carries a powerful radio transceiver on his back at all times.
-Wired into his helmet, it allows him to communicate with intensity 8 range (2,500 miles), and with intensity 10 signal encryption.
+Radio Transceiver (i): as the Force's communications expert, Dee-Jay carries a powerful radio transceiver on his back at all times.
+Wired into his helmet, it allows him to communicate with intensity 5 range (25 miles), and features intensity 10 signal encryption.

-Semi-automatic Pistol (a): in the event that lasing a foe is overkill, Thomas also carries a conventional firearm on a hip holster.
-He can wield this weapon to inflict his Agility +4 damage in a single shot, raised to his Agility +5 damage when fired semi-auto.
+Sidearm (a): in the event that lasing a foe is overkill, Dee-Jay also carries a conventional firearm on a hip holster.
+He can either fire a single shot from this weapon to inflict his Agility +4 in damage, or a semi-automatic burst of such to inflict his Agility +5 in damage.

-Electronics (i): Thomas has tinkered with advanced devices all his life, and has only gotten better at it thanks to his work with the Battle Force 2000.
-For the purposes of building, designing or repairing electronic devices, Thomas makes actions at a reduced difficulty.
+Electronics (i): Dee-Jay has tinkered with advanced devices all his life, and has only gotten better at it thanks to his work with the Battle Force 2000.
+For the purposes of building, designing, or repairing electronic devices, Dee-Jay resolves actions at a reduced difficulty.

-Marksmanship (a): while he prefers to wield his laser cannon in battle, Thomas was nonetheless trained in the use of mundane firearms by the military first.
-Whether holding a rifle or pistol, of either a conventional or directed energy sort, Thomas uses it at a reduced difficulty.
+Guns (a): while he prefers to wield his laser cannon in battle, Dee-Jay was nonetheless trained in the use of conventional firearms by the military first.
+Whether holding a standard, semi-automatic, or fully automatic rifle or pistol, Dee-Jay resolves attacks with it at a reduced difficulty.

 Military / United States (w): the source of all his fighting talents, this skill serves as an origin of sorts for GI Joe operative Dee-Jay.
 It reflects his understanding of the SOP, as well as his ability to operate effectively in a group of fighting men and women.